Explore Georgia Tours

 • Bath + treatment packages: 150-400 GEL

-• Best for: Those wanting full spa experience
+• Best for: Those wanting a full spa experience

 Bath House #5:

-The most authentic local experience — simple, affordable, frequented primarily by Georgians.
-Separate men's and women's sections with communal pools.
+The most local option.
+Simple, cheap, and frequented mostly by Georgians, with separate men's and women's sections and communal pools.

 • Public entrance: 5-10 GEL